mvelazc0/BadZure/README.md

 # BadZure

-BadZure is a PowerShell script that leverages the Microsoft Graph SDK to orchestrate the setup of Azure Active Directory environments, populating them with diverse entities while also introducing common security misconfigurations to create vulnerable Azure AD tenants with multiple attack paths.
+BadZure is a PowerShell script that leverages the Microsoft Graph SDK to orchestrate the setup of Azure Active Directory tenants, populating them with diverse entities while also introducing common security misconfigurations to create vulnerable tenants with multiple attack paths.

 Specifically, BadZure automates the process of creating multiple entities such as: users, groups, application registrations, service principals and administrative units.
 To simulate common security misconfigurations in real environments, it randomly assigns Azure AD roles, Graph permissions and application ownership privileges to randomly picked security principals enabling the creation of unique attack paths within a controlled and vulnerable tenant.